kevinconway/python-packaging-demo/README.rst

 Transmission
 ------------

-All code an files should be distributed to production hosts using industry standard tools for managing packages.
+All code, and files, should be distributed to production hosts using industry standard tools for managing packages.

 Depedency Management